|

 with the realities of life.

-I was variously responsible for commissioning, subbing
+I was variously responsible for commissioning, editing

 and laying out the whole magazine, as well as running